chanWright/DemoGroupRemoteColab-Git/README.md

 * Joseph Dobelmann
 * Lindsey Fares
 * Terrence Hughes
-* Chandler Wright: Individual PresentationL: https://use.vg/mnY9sn
+* Chandler Wright: Individual Presentation: https://use.vg/mnY9sn

 This repo is for a group assignment in our Web Apps and Services class It will updated overtime as we learn more about remote collaboration and advanced ways of using git